krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 The requirement that presence mass is conserved across each interval means that there are only two degrees of freedom between three variables.

-If, for example, we know that the average presence density has increased between one interval and the next, then we know for sure that either the incidence rate, or average mass per presence (or both) have increased.

-Moreover, these are the _only_ possible explanations for the increase in the average presence mass.
-Any other explanation must also lead to the changes in one of the two primary drivers of the average presence density.

-This is a powerful tool in being able to analyze _why_ a system of presences behaves the way it does and this is a fundamental benefit of having a tool like the presence invariant at our disposal.
+Furthermore, within the structure of this identity, presence density is the resultant variable, while the incidence rate and signal mass contribution act as its fundamental, independent components.

+Thus, the invariant explicitly states that any change in presence density is an _outcome_ that is necessarily accounted for by a change in incidence rate or signal mass contribution.

+This means that if you observe a shift in presence density, you know it must originate from changes in either how frequently signals appear (incidence rate) or how much 'mass' each signal contributes on average (average mass contribution), or both.

-This implies that if we study how these parameters change in concert as we move _across_ time intervals, we will get unique insights into how a _particular_ system of presences evolves over time.
+Since the invariant holds across *any* finite interval, this also implies that if we study how these parameters change in concert as we move _across_ time intervals, we will get unique insights into how a _particular_ system of presences evolves over time.

+This is a powerful tool in causal reasoning: being able to analyze _why_ a system of presences behaves the way it does.
+Specifically, it provides a powerful framework for structural causal attribution when analyzing the changes in behavior of a system or presences.

 Specifically, if we think of these three parameters of a system as defining the unique co-ordinates of the state of the system over a small finite interval, we